 There remains dispute among doctors as to what exactly LPR is and some even doubt its existence.
 There is no accepted scientific definition and it can be very difficult to both diagnose and treat.
 Symptoms associated with LPR are however probably just as common as the heartburn/indigestion types and can be severe enough to blight some patients’ lives.
-Because so much remains unknown about LPR and the tests required to make the right diagnosis are not generally available people often find themselves in what we call a “Cycle of Frustration”.
-However, since we see so many patients with LPR, as well as other reflux type symptoms, we have enormous experience and by using The RefluxUK MDT approach, the most up to date tests and treatment technologies we can achieve a good outcome for most people.
+Because so much remains unknown about LPR and the tests required to make the right diagnosis are not generally available, people often find themselves in what we call a “Cycle of Frustration”.
+However, since we see so many patients with LPR, as well as other reflux type symptoms, we have enormous experience and by using the RefluxUK MDT approach, as well as the most up to date tests and treatment technologies we can achieve a good outcome for most people.

-- Sore throat; sometimes persistent, sometimes worse in the morning.
+Sore throat; sometimes persistent, sometimes worse in the morning.

-- Voice problems: people can report huskiness or weakness of the voice and singers difficulty hitting the right notes.
+Voice problems: people can report huskiness or weakness of the voice and singers difficulty hitting the right notes.

-- Cough; can occur at night or after eating.
+Cough; can occur at night or after eating.
 Sometimes can respond to anti-acids but if it doesn’t that doesn’t mean it’s not caused by reflux as it may be non-acidic reflux.

-- Throat clearing/mucous and post-nasal drip.
+Throat clearing/mucous and post-nasal drip.
 Can often be the most troubling and patients often report that their partners complain about this.
 They describe a constant feeling of mucous in the throat and having to clear this.
 Can then proceed to a sore throat.

 Globus; a feeling of a lump in the throat.

-- Sinus problems; often patients will have been diagnosed with sinus problems and even have undergone surgery in the past.
+Sinus problems; often patients will have been diagnosed with sinus problems and even have undergone surgery in the past.